AddyPavar/CommunityCRM/SECURITY.md

 ## Reporting a Vulnerability

-At ChurchCRM, we take the security of our software seriously.
+At CommunityCRM, we take the security of our software seriously.
 If you discover any security issues, we appreciate your cooperation in responsibly disclosing the information to us.

 To report a security vulnerability, file a github issue include the following details: